‘THE UNDERWATER MENACE’

 The fish people in ‘The Underwater Menace’ were pretty disappointing for me.
 They look spectacular in the underwater sequences in ‘Episode 3’ when they go on strike.
 But I’m afraid they just didn’t do anything for me and the costumes and make-up looked terrible when I watched them.

 ‘The Underwater Menace’ has been a very disappointing ‘Doctor Who’ DVD release for me.
 Somehow this story still feels incomplete for me, despite the tele-snap episodes to fill in the gaps.
-I wish ‘Episodes 1 and 4’ were animated, but I did enjoy the recovered ‘Episode 2’ of the tale so much.
+I wish ‘Episodes 1 and 4’ were animated, but I did enjoy the recovered ‘Episode 2’ of the tale very much.

 ‘The Underwater Menace’ rating – 5/10